churchil15/Pets-Database/README.md

 # Steps for Creating a Database in Android
 1. Create a Package that will manage database specific classes.
 2. Create a Schema and a Contract Class.
 Now in order to create an Contract we should first create an outer class named BlankContract and then an inner class named BlankEntry for each table in the database.
 Each of these inner classes should implement a class called BaseColumns.
 String constants for table name and for each of the headings.
+Lastly also create constants for gender and use them in there classes where needed.